top of page

 Key features include parades, workshops, and live performances beneath the stars.
 Sauti za Busara is a vibrant celebration that unites artists and audiences in a dynamic fusion of African cultures.

-Zanzibar International Film Festival (ZIFF), July
+Zanzibar International Film Festival (ZIFF), July – Traditional Zanzibar festivals

-Stone Town hosts the premier cultural event in Zanzibar, offering a remarkable opportunity to delve into the cultural legacy of East Africa, the Indian Ocean, and the Middle-East via the medium of film.
+Stone Town hosts the premier cultural event in Zanzibar, offering a remarkable opportunity to delve into the cultural legacy of East Africa, the Indian Ocean, and the Middle East via the medium of film.
 Featuring conferences, films, traditional dances, and various art forms, attendees are guaranteed to have a wonderful experience.

 Soundscapes Zanzi – Techno Music Festival, Varies